Techtonica/curriculum/data-structures/hash-table.md

 ### Common Mistakes / Misconceptions

-What is [the difference](https://stackoverflow.com/questions/40471/differences-between-hashmap-and-hashtable) between a hash map and a hash table?
+What is the difference between a hash map and a hash table?
+The two are used interchangeably.

 When should I use an array instead of a hash table?
 If your keys are sequential integers.

-When does a hash table stop being a hash table?
+When does a JavaScript object stop being a hash table?
 When a property is added as a function.

 ### Guided Practice